Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 #### Buoyancy
 #### Swarm behaviour

-We approached this trough so called "*lenses*", which encapsulate abstract questions into itemizable bits.

-so far, we looked through the following lenses:

-- **Function Lense**
-  How would nature communicate under water / in the air?

-  How would nature transition from air to water?

-  How would nature navigate under water?

-- **Ecological Lens**
-  water, air, animals

-- **Operating Conditions**
-  freezing water, high altitude changes

-- **Naturalist Lens**

 ### Abstracted Biological Strategies

 Looking for interesting biological solutions to our problems, we identified the following: